EncodePanda/workshops/mastering_apache_spark.md

    * Q&A

 # INSTRUCTOR BIO
-Pawel Szulc has more then 10 years of profesional experience as software engineer during which he worked for numerous number of projects for veriety of clients.
+Pawel Szulc has more then 10 years of profesional experience as software engineer - during which he worked on numerous number of projects for veriety of clients.
-He often call him self a veteran of early Apache Spark adoptions, as his first big data project based on Spark dates back to 2014.
-Back then Spark (version 0.9) was still under heavy development.
-Every problem encountered requried reading Spark's codebase - googling the question was pointless.
+He often call him self a veteran of early Apache Spark adoptions - his first big data project (based on Apache Spark) dates back to 2014.
+Back then Spark (version 0.9) was still under heavy development, where every problem encountered requried reading Spark's codebase - googling the question was pointless.
 That being a pain then, prove to be a great asset after a while.
-Experience gathered was invaluable, allowing him to challange other Spark-based projects he worked on ever since.
+Experience gathered was invaluable, allowing Pawel to challange other Spark-based projects he worked on ever since.
 The knowledge he is now happy to share with you!
 Recently he was hired to write Apache Spark connector between HDFS & SlamData's Quasar project.